 Lyla’s parents explained, “The transplant worked but for some unknown reason the new white cells were creating antibodies against the new platelets and red blood cells.
 Lyla’s immune system needed to be wiped out again to kill the antibodies and we had to hope the new ones wouldn’t do the same thing.
 This was a huge bump in the road for us and really tore down our spirits.
 It took another very long 5 months of Lyla on high dose steriods, tons of infusions, very little sleep, and at a huge risk for infection but luckily it worked and the bad antibodies didn’t return!
 Overall, it took a full 9 months after transplant to know that it was an overwhelming success.”

-Looking to the future, we asked Helen what advice she has for parents, health professionals and even students interested in pursuing STEM careers with an interest in cord blood.
+Looking to the future, we asked Lyla's parents what advice they have for parents, health professionals and even students interested in pursuing STEM careers with an interest in cord blood.

 My advice for parents is to never ignore anything that seems odd about your baby.
 It took me a month or so to mention the curve in Lyla’s spine because I thought it could have been a normal baby thing or something she would grow out of.